Solo-Ojay/ENCRYPTIX/README.md

    - Implement a simple user interface to input SMS text and predict if it's ham or spam.

 ### Files
-- `Encryptix Task 4.ipynb`: Jupyter notebook containing code and analysis for spam detection.
+- [Spam SMS Detection](Encryptix%20Task%204.ipynb): Jupyter notebook containing code and analysis for spam detection.

 ## Installation